DrJ007/myLEDMatrix/README.md

 Tested using a LinkSprite LED Matrix Kit V1.

-Inspired by MAX7219.py by frederic.boulanger@centralesupelec.fr at
+Based on MAX7219.py by frederic.boulanger@centralesupelec.fr at
 http://wwwdi.supelec.fr/fb/Archi2015/PyBoardMAX7219-8x8.

 Modified to use pyb.SPI and classes.